Here’s a complete tutorial to help you connect your Bluetooth headphones to your beloved Xbox Series X and S consoles.

 How to Connect Compatible Headphones to Xbox Series X and Series S

-As mentioned earlier, Microsoft offers official licensing for manufacturers to build compatible wireless headphones for Xbox.
+Microsoft offers official licensing for manufacturers to build compatible wireless headphones for Xbox.
 These headphones are easier to set up because they often come with a USB adapter or direct support for Xbox Wireless.

-Via wireless headphones’ USB dongle
+Via the wireless headphones’ USB dongle

-With that out of the way, here’s how to connect Xbox-compatible headphones to Xbox series S/X using the USB dongle:
+Here’s how to connect Xbox-compatible headphones to Xbox series S/X using the USB dongle:

 - Locate the USB port at the back of your Xbox Series X (or on the front panel for Series S).